Sponsor and status

 Length: 6 pages

-This resolution was introduced on July 30, 2013, in a previous session of Congress, but was not enacted.
+This resolution was introduced on July 30, 2013, in a previous session of Congress, but it did not receive a vote.

 May 23, 2013